bobbyiliev/introduction-to-sql/ebook/en/content/011-join.md

   ('1', 'SQL - structured query language');
 ```

-Now that we've got our tables and demo data ready let's go ahead and learn how to use joins.
+Now that we've got our tables and demo data ready, let's go ahead and learn how to use joins.

 ## Cross join

-The `CROSS` join allows you to basically put the result of two tables next to each other without specifying any `WHERE` conditions.
-This makes the `CROSS` join the simplest one, but it also not of much use in a real-life scenario.
+The `CROSS` join allows you to put the result of two tables next to each other without specifying any `WHERE` conditions.
+This makes the `CROSS` join the simplest one, but it is also not of much use in a real-life scenario.

-So if we were to select all of the users and all of the posts side by side, we will use the following query:
+So if we were to select all of the users and all of the posts side by side, we would use the following query:

 ```
 SELECT * FROM users CROSS JOIN posts;